“Karsk!” said Tess. “I wondered when you were going to spring him on us.”

 * * *

-Steve passed Mary a note, and she considered it, then nodded.
+Steve jotted down and passed Mary a list of key details Lydia would know about the encounter area, and she considered it, folded it up, and nodded.
 She closed her eyes, took a deep breath, and then opened them, impressively transformed.
 She was a good actress and attacked the part of Lydia seriously.
-Rei made a nervous smirk at her attitude, but her look of cold werewolf contempt wiped it off his face.
+Rei ventured a nervous smirk at her attitude, but her answering look of cold werewolf contempt wiped it off his face.